magma-labs/BrightCoders/module-03/README.md

-# Becoming a Ruby programmer
+# Becoming a Ruby Programmer

 *Ruby is dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.* Definition taken from [Ruby's official web page](https://www.ruby-lang.org/en/)